leickmay/leickmay/README.md

 Here are some ideas to get you started:
 -->

+- 🌱 I’m currently learning C# / .NET

+<!--
 - 🔭 I’m currently working on ft_transcendence
-- 🌱 I’m currently learning javascript / typescript

-<!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...